otrv4/otrv4/otrv4.md

     used during an OTR conversation.
 The only way to enter this state is for the authentication state machine (below) to be successfully completed.

+(TODO: I think the below description is a bit weird.
+It implies it will stop ALL messages when in this state, including new query messages for a new OTR session)
 MSGSTATE_FINISHED
     This state indicates that outgoing messages are not delivered at all.
     It is entered only when the other party indicates his side of the OTR